or1dado/LinkedIn-Company-Predictor-Forecasting-Stability-Growth-and-Popularity-in-New-Ventures/README.md

 <h2 id="section2">⚙️ How To Run?</h2>
 <ol>
-<li>Run Create companies URLs for Scraping notebook in databricks<br>The output of the notebook will use you in the scraping phase</li>
+<li>Run Create companies URLs for Scraping notebook in databricks<br>The output of the notebook will use you in the scraping phase<br></li>

-<ul>The output of the notebook will use you in the scraping phase</ul>
 <li>Run Create companies URLs for Scraping notebook in databricks</li>
 <li>Run Create companies URLs for Scraping notebook in databricks</li>
 <li>Run Create companies URLs for Scraping notebook in databricks</li>